John A. Kent

 Group Captain John Alexander Kent, DFC1, AFC (23 June 1914 – 7 October 1985), nicknamed "Kentski" (sometimes given as "Kentowski") by his Polish comrades, was a Canadian fighter ace flying in the Royal Air Force during the Second World War.
 Considered one of the best young squadron leaders of the war, he went on to a distinguished postwar career before entering the aviation industry.

 Early years

-John Alexander Kent was born in Winnipeg, Manitoba, Canada where he learned to fly and obtained his licence in 1931.
-He obtained a commercial licence in 1933 after working for the Northwest Aero Marine Company and became the youngest to achieve this in Canada.
+John Alexander Kent was born in Winnipeg, in Manitoba, Canada on 23 June 1914.
+He started to learn to fly at Winnipeg Flying Club in 1930 and obtained his pilot's licence in November 1931, at the time, he was the youngest Canadian to achieve this feat.
+Two years later, he gained a commercial licence after working for the Northwest Aero Marine Company.

-In 1935, Kent joined the Royal Air Force (RAF) and was posted to No. 5 Flying Training School on 15 March.
+In 1935, Kent joined the Royal Air Force (RAF) on a short service commission.
+He was posted to No. 5 Flying Training School on 15 March.
 He joined No. 19 Squadron at RAF Duxford in February 1936, where he remained until October 1937 when he moved to the Royal Aircraft Establishment at Farnborough.
 For his research work, during which he deliberately made over 300 airborne collisions with various types of barrage balloon, he mainly flew the first prototype of the Fairey P.4/34 K5099.

 Kent was awarded the Air Force Cross on 1 February 1939.